STOIE/recipes/recipes/pulled_beef/README.md

 #### Method

-1. In a large bowl, season the beef ribs with the salt and pepper, mixing thoroughly.
+1. In a large mixing bowl, apply 6 teaspoons of the spice mix to the beef chunks and rub into the surface so it sticks.
-1. Add the oil to a steel/cast iron pan and pre-heat to near smoke point.
+1. Pre-heat a large heavy frying pan over high heat, add half the vegetable oil and then add the beef chunks, searing on all sides (add in batches if necessary).
+1. Remove the beef from the pan and set aside in your slow cooker bowl.
-1. Add the ribs to the pan, allowing each side to brown before turning to an un-browned side.
+1. Now add the remaining vegetable oil to the pan, then adding the garlic and onion and fry briefly until fragrant before adding the water to the pan.
-1. Repeat turning of the ribs until all sides are browned.
-1. Once browned, turn off the heat and remove the ribs from the pan, adding them into the crock pot.

-### Cooking
+1. Using the water deglaze the pan and then add everything to the slow cooker bowl.

+### Cooking (5 mins prep + 8 hours cook + 20 mins prep)

 #### Method

-1. Add the gravy mix to the crock pot containing the ribs, covering the ribs in the gravy.
+1. Add the orange and lime juice to the slow cooker bowl, followed by tomatoes and broth (or stock).
+1. Now add the remaing spice mix, salt and pepper, then stir mixing everything through.
-1. Close the crock pot and cook on either high for 4 hours, or low for 8 hours.
+1. Close the slow cooker and cook on low temp slow cook for 8 hours.
-1. After cooking time is complete, very gently stir the ribs, trying not to break the meat off the bone before serving.
+1. After cooking time is complete, remove the meat from the pot and tear apart, then setting it aside.
+1. Now remove the sauce remaing in the pot to an appropriate size saucepan.
+1. Simmer on the stove for 10-15 minutes allowing to reduce-thicken slightly, adding any additional salt if necessary.
+1. Finally add the beef back into the sauce and serve.

+Note. when storing in fridge, keep the sauce and beef separate as to avoid the beef becomming too soggy.